 6.1.
-Should a group member disagree that their post or comment has been removed by a moderator in line with the rules in section 5, they may appeal to the CAC for a ruling on the procedural fairness of the removal of the post/comment.
+Should a group member disagree with a decision made by the moderators, they may appeal to the CAC for a ruling on the procedural fairness of the decision.

 7. Lifespan

 7.1.
 This group will be ongoing but may require pausing or deletion at any time for strategic, legal or other risk mitigation as deemed necessary by Management Committee.